Non-essential retail is planned to reopen on Monday 12 April. Tourism and hospitality are planned to reopen on Monday 26 April.

-We appreciate the huge challenges Newport businesses have faced in recent months and we will continue to support as you reopen and help our local economy to recover.
+We appreciate the huge challenges Newport businesses have faced and we will continue to support as you reopen and help our local economy to recover.

 Changes to Newport city centre

-As Covid-19 restrictions are lifted in Wales, the council is working with local businesses to create a safe environment for visitors and shoppers.
+As Covid-19 restrictions are lifted in Wales, we are working with local businesses to create a safe environment for visitors and shoppers.

 There are changes to pedestrianised areas to support social distancing and improve the safety of visitors.

-Additional barriers are being installed at key points to increase pedestrian areas in the city centre.
+Additional barriers have been installed at key points to increase pedestrian areas in the city centre.